clivekahn/hello-world/examples/capture/readmeEDIT.md

 texture depth_image, color_image;
 ```

-Image depth data is usually provided on a 12-bit grayscale which is not very useful for visualization.
+Depth data is usually provided on a 12-bit grayscale which is not very useful for visualization.
 To enhance visualization, we provide an API that converts the grayscale image to RGB:
 ```cpp
 // Declare depth colorizer for enhanced color visualization of depth data